Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Final_week/Output_requirements.md

 - targeted to general public
 - what the overall product is, what you have added to it

+- Be explicit about what we are trying to design:
+- The door should work whether people order the electronic version or the non-electronic version of the SMILE

 # Presentation
 - Slides + Camera on Zoom recording.
 Monday evening.
 - All insights into the problem, basically everything you had to consider to get to the final output, but without the excruciating detail